opencompany/www.opencompany.org/_i18n/en/_posts/2014-01-27-how-your-company-can-benefit-from-being-open-lessons-from-balanced.md

-Tamizi notes there other benefits too, including the ability to move faster (there are no NDAs, and contractors can access and familiarize themselves with all the code on Github).
+Tamizi notes there other benefits too, including the ability to move faster (there are no NDAs, and contractors can access and familiarize themselves with all the code on GitHub).
 There’s also the [media attention](http://www.fastcolabs.com/3008944/open-company/why-i-made-my-payments-startup-an-open-company) that operating as an open company can bring.